ekshibarov/hackerrank/README.md

-# Resolved challenges for HackerRank using Go and Python 3
+# Resolved challenges of HackerRank using Go and Python 3